fjodborg/finhouse/README.md

 - [ ] Only render on value change.
 - [ ] Add support for different comma seperators. e.g. select the type in a field or something.
 - [ ] Add [x] to topbar tabs and to expenses.
+- [ ] Automatically deploy when new commits are available to main.

 ## Known Issues